|

 photographs of houses, businesses, and farm scenes (1889-1909).

-Bryan B. Dillard, son of Lubbock newspaper owner, J. J. Dillard, was born in August 1903
+Bryan B. Dillard, son of newspaper owner J. J. Dillard, was born in August 1903

-later entered partnership with his father in the law firm of Dillard and Dillard.
+attorney and later entered partnership with his father in the law firm of

 Dillard, J. J.